nonpaeng/cse15l-lab-reports/lab-report-2-week-4.md

 >![Image](solution3.png)

 ### Relationship between bug, symptom and input for Issue 3:
 The bug in the case of the Image format in the markdown file still reading whatever was in the parenthesis (input) gave the symptom of not giving the correct output, in which it should return an empty array.
 To correct this error, we would have to input more code in our original file in order to debeg the code.
-The given piece of code was adding an if statement to determine if the given format was a
+The given piece of code was adding an if statement to determine if the given format was an image in the form of the code `if ( (nextOpenBracket == 0) || markdown.charAt(nextOpenBracket-1) != '!')`.

 ## Relationship Between bug, symptom, and failure-inducing input
 ---